larryhastings/big/README.md

     was matched with a regular expression, and `None` otherwise.

 * `LineInfo` now has two new methods: `extend_leading` and `extend_trailing`.
 These methods move a leading or trailing substring from the current `line` to the relevant field in `LineInfo`, maintaining all the guaranteed invariants, and updating all related `LineInfo` fields (like `column_number`).

-* There have been plenty of changes to line modifiers, too:
-  * `lines_strip_comments` has been renamed to `lines_strip_line_comments`.
-    It's also been improved: now it raises `SyntaxError` if quoted strings aren't closed.
 * `lines_filter_comment_lines` has been renamed to
   `lines_filter_line_comment_lines`.  `lines_filter_line_comment_lines`
   now enforces that single-quoted strings can't span lines, and multi-quoted strings must be closed before the end of the last line.
+For backwards compatibility, the new function is also available under the old name; this old name will eventually be removed, but not before September 2025.

 * `lines_strip` and `lines_rstrip` now accept a new `separators`
   argument; this is an iterable of separators, like the argument to `multisplit`.
   The default value of `None` preserves the existing behavior, stripping whitespace.

-  * `lines_grep` now adds a `match` attribute to the `LineInfo` object, containing the return value from calling `re.search`.
+* `lines_grep` now writes to the `match` attribute to the `LineInfo` object, containing the return value from calling `re.search`.
   (If you pass in `invert=True` to `lines_grep`, `lines_grep`
-    will still write `None` to the `match` attribute.)
+  still writes to the `match` attribute--but it always writes `None`.)

 * Bugfix: `lines_strip_indent` previously required
-    whitespace-only lines to obey the indenting rules.
-    My intention was always for `lines_strip_indent` to behave like Python, and that includes not really caring about the intra-line-whitespace for whitespace-only
+  whitespace-only lines to obey the indenting rules, which was a mistake.
+My intention was always for `lines_strip_indent` to behave like Python, and that includes not really caring about the intra-line-whitespace for whitespace-only lines.
-    lines.
 Now `lines_strip_indent` behaves more like Python: a whitespace-only line behaves as if it has the same indent as the previous line.
-(Not that the indent value of an empty line should matter; this is mostly just there to present a consistent interface to the user.)
+(Not that the indent value of an empty line should matter--but this behavior is how you'd intuitively expect it to work.)

 * New function: `split_title_case`, which splits a string at title case change word boundaries.